Pediatric Orthopedic surgeons width="1024" height="188"

 Hip Dysplasia

 Our passion creates a desire to medially help children become happy kids.
-At Medical City Children’s Orthopedic and Spine Specialists, our board-trained and certified physicians passionately care for children, and thus, we believe and so do thousands of patients that we offer the best medical care available for children with hip problems — especially hip dysplasia.
+At Medical City Children’s Orthopedic and Spine Specialists, our board-trained and certified physicians passionately care for children.
+We believe [and so do thousands of patients] that we offer the best medical care available for children with hip problems — especially hip dysplasia.

 Hip Dysplasia in Babies (Developmental Dysplasia Of The Hip)

-Developmental Dysplasia of the Hip is also known as congenital dysplasia in babies.
-It occurs when the baby’s hip socket is too shallow to cover the head of the thigh bone and so the hip joint does not fit properly.
+Developmental Dysplasia of the Hip refers to congenital dysplasia in babies.
+It occurs when the baby’s hip socket appears too shallow to cover the head of the thigh bone and so the hip joint does not fit properly.
 The femur may even come out of the socket in several cases leading to hip dislocation.

 The hip joint consists of a rounded ball-like head of the thigh bone or femur that attaches to the cup-shaped hip socket of the pelvis.
 The severity of hip dysplasia in babies varies and while some babies only have a minor misfit in one or both of their hip joints, in some others, the ball easily comes completely out of the socket.